 - 1. Mounding may be used within the park design to provide topographical interest, to emphasise views, to help screen adjacent properties or eyesores, or as part of the internal design.
 The mounds should not exceed a gradient of 16% (1H in 6V) to reduce erosion and allow mowing.
-Planting of trees and shrubs over the mound will further emphasise height and shape (refer to SC6.7.3.2.7 Planting). - 2.
+Planting of trees and shrubs over the mound will further emphasise height and shape. - 2.
 Care should be given to ensuring that the mound does not restrict visibility into and out of the park thus threatening the safety of users or provide unwanted visibility into private properties. - 3.
-Landscape mounding is to be in accordance with Standard Drawing unless otherwise approved.
+Landscape mounding is to be in accordance with standard drawings unless otherwise approved.